htim327/QuantumGravity/docs/source/MeasurementAndEntanglementGradient.rst

    end
    % Plot the curves associated with the probability of the particle to occupy
    % each of the y-indices for both the systems that are affected and
-   % unaffected by the entanglement operations for i = 1:Lj
+   % unaffected by the entanglement and wave function collapse operations for i = 1:Lj
        figure('units','normalized','outerposition',[0 0 1 1]);
        errorbar(1:NTime,jprobs1ave(:,i),jprobs1std(:,i),'Color','b')